 Exposure Risk Still Exists for Insulation Workers

-In the CDC study, approximately half of the insulation workers with mesothelioma had latency periods between 30 and 39 years.
-Latency period is the amount of time between exposure to asbestos and disease diagnosis.
+Insulation workers have a significantly increased risk for developing an asbestos disease or type of insulation cancer, especially mesothelioma.
+In the CDC study, almost half of the insulation workers with mesothelioma had latency periods between 30 and 39 years.

 Former insulation workers from the 1980s could’ve just recently developed mesothelioma — or they might not for a few more years.
-Additionally, current workers face a risk of exposure if they work on old homes built with vermiculite insulation.
+This means that Libby miners could still unknowingly be living with mesothelioma due to lack of symptoms.

-- Dangers of Asbestos-Contaminated Vermiculite Insulation in Your Home.
+- Dangers of Asbestos Contaminated Vermiculite Insulation In Your Home.
 Today’s Homeowner.
 Retrieved from: https://todayshomeowner.com/dangers-of-asbestos-contaminated-vermiculite-insulation-in-your-home/.
-Accessed: 03/04/2020.
+Accessed: 01/03/2023.

 - What Does Asbestos Insulation Look Like?
 Identification & What to Do.
 The Spruce.
 Retrieved from: https://www.thespruce.com/how-to-identify-dangerous-asbestos-insulation-4119906.
 Accessed: 01/04/2023.